RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 2.2 **Are Players Making These 3s?**

-Focusing on Field Goal (FG) percentage did this three-point boom have an effect of how well players were shooting the 3 ball?
+Focusing on Field Goal (FG) percentage did this three-point boom affect how well players were shooting the 3 ball?

 ![__results___12_0](https://github.com/user-attachments/assets/788674c9-f159-4188-a080-d53dfa58910f)